thepoly/pipeline/README.md

 Make sure you format your code with [Black](https://github.com/python/black) and use [Flake8](http://flake8.pycqa.org/en/latest/) to find problems.

+### How to make changes to styling

+With your terminal/command prompt running ```python manage.py runserver```, open another at the project folder location and run ```npm run watch```.
+Now you can edit styles at pipeline/pipeline/static/css/pipeline.scss

 ## Status

 Many of the following features are partially complete, but this isn't indicated.
 Talk to Sid if you need to know where something is right now.